dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 - **commands_uri**
   OPTIONAL.
-  RP URL that will receive OpenID Account Commands from the OP.
+  RP URL that will receive OpenID Provider Commands from the OP.
   This URL MUST use the `https` scheme and MAY contain path, and query parameter components.